metrorailings/OwlBlog/content/posts/postseason-review-seahawks.md

 ## PROGNOSIS

 The Seahawks have too many deficiencies to go far.
 With a little bit of luck, Seattle can advance to the division round and possibly lose a closer-than-expected race against the 49ers, but it seems more probable to me that the Hawks will be downed by their fellow birds of prey in the Eagles.

+**_Correction (1-10-20)_**

+Carson Wentz being concussed early in the game was all the luck the Seahawks needed to advance to the division round and face off against the Packers.
+Once again, with a bit of luck, Seattle can steal another victory and actually contend for the NFC championship.